 Inspections of Private Landlord's Property

-When the HA receives a request for tenancy approval the HA shall inspect the unit for compliance with the HUD Housing Quality Standards (HQS).
-The HA's inspector will inspect the unit for compliance with HQS standards and send the owner the results of the inspection.
-If there are defects or deficiencies which must be corrected in order for the unit to comply with HQS standards, the Owner shall be advised, in writing, by the HA of the work required to be done before a Contract can be executed.
-The unit will be re-inspected to ascertain that the necessary work has been performed and the unit meets HQS standards for occupancy.
+When the HA receives a request for tenancy approval the HA shall inspect the unit for compliance with the HUD Housing Quality Standards (HQS) (changes to HUD INSPIRE standards effective October 1, 2025.
+The HA's inspector will inspect the unit for compliance with HQS/INSPIRE standards and send the owner the results of the inspection.
+If there are defects or deficiencies which must be corrected in order for the unit to comply with HQS/INSPIRE standards, the Owner shall be advised, in writing, by the HA of the work required to be done before a Contract can be executed.
+The unit will be re-inspected to ascertain that the necessary work has been performed and the unit meets HQS/INSPIRE standards for occupancy.

-The inspection reports will specify the defects or deficiencies which must be corrected in order for the unit to be corrected for the unit to meet HQS standards.
+The inspection reports will specify the defects or deficiencies which must be corrected in order for the unit to be corrected for the unit to meet HQS/INSPIRE standards.
 The inspection report will also reflect any other defects or deficiencies that do not cause the unit to fail, in the event of a subsequent claim by the Owner that they were caused during the period of occupancy by the Family.

 Inspection Standards

-Before a unit can be approved for occupancy under the HCV program, the unit must meet the performance requirements set forth in 24 CFR, which are the Housing Quality Standards (HQS).
+Before a unit can be approved for occupancy under the HCV program, the unit must meet the performance requirements set forth in 24 CFR, which are the Housing Quality Standards (HQS) (changes to HUD INSPIRE standards effective October 1, 2025).

 HQS Inspection Areas: